 You can easily tell a king cobra apart from a python based on their physical appearance.
 Not only are pythons typically thicker and larger than king cobras, they also have intricate spots on their bodies.
 Pythons have markings that are similar to the markings of a giraffe, while king cobras have a chevron pattern on the back of their neck.

 Depending on the species of python, they are found in a variety of colors, while king cobras typically only come in brown, gray, or yellow.
-Another key difference in the physical appearance of a king cobra vs python is the fact that king cobras have a flexible hood around their face, while pythons do not have this.
+Another key difference in the physical appearance of a king cobra vs python is the fact that king cobras have a flexible hood made of loose skin, while pythons do not have this.
 Cobras use this as a defense mechanism to scare away predators.